Scott Morgan (footballer)

-Scott Morgan (born 22 March 1975) is an English retired semi-professional footballer who played as a defender.
+Scott Morgan (born 22 March 1975) is an English retired professional footballer who played as a defender.
 He made one appearance in the Football League for Brentford and had a long career in semi-professional football in England, Ireland and Wales.

 Club career

 Brentford

 After beginning his career in the youth systems at West Ham United and Bournemouth, Morgan joined Second Division club Brentford in 1993.
 He made his professional debut in a 1–0 victory over Hartlepool United on 9 October 1993.
 Having made just three appearances, Morgan was released at the end of the 1993–94 season and his progress was hampered by a serious knee injury.

 Dorchester Town

 After his release from Brentford, Morgan signed for Southern League Premier Division club Dorchester Town, who were managed by his father Stuart.
 He remained with the club until 1997 and disillusioned, quit football.
 Looking back in 2005, Morgan stated that he "hated" his time with the club and found it difficult being the manager's son.